MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 * Powerful scopes without traps.
 * Handles recursive associations correctly.

+## Short version

+Summary of the problems of the alternatives that `activerecord_where_assoc` solves.
+The following sections go in more details.

+* every alternatives (except raw SQL):
+  * treat `has_one` like a `has_many`.
+  * can't handle recursive associations. (ex: parent/children)
+  * no simple way of checking for more complex counts. (such as less than 5)
+* `joins` / `includes`:
+  * doing `not exists` with conditions requires a `LEFT JOIN` with the conditions as part of the `ON`, which requires raw SQL.
+  * checking for 2 sets of conditions on different records of the same association won't work. (so your scopes becomes incompatible)
+  * can't be used with Rails 5's `or` unless both sides do the same `joins` / `includes` / `eager_load`.
+* `joins`:
+  * `has_many` may return duplicate rows per record.
+  * using `uniq` / `distinct` to solve duplicate rows is an unexpected side-effect when this is in a scope.
+* `includes`:
+  * triggers eagerloading, which makes your `scope` have unexpected bad performances if it's not necessary.
+  * when using a condition, the eagerloaded records are also filtered, which is very bug-prone when in a scope.
+  * can't do `not exists` with conditions.
+* raw SQL:
+  * verbose, less clear on the goal of the queries (you don't even name the association the query is about).
+  * need to repeat conditions from the association / default_scope.
+* `where_exists` gem:
+  * can't use scopes of the association's model.
+  * can't go deeper than one level of association.

 ## Common problems to most alternatives

 These are problems that affect most alternatives.
 Details are written in this section and just referred to by a one liner when they apply to an alternative.